Ada-Developers-Academy/C3Projects--AdaCooks/tasks.md

     - a list of links to Recipes associated with the Ingredient

 ### As an anonymous User I can...
-- register a new User account _IN PROGRESS: bew_
+- register a new User account _IN PROGRESS: bew_ *PR OPENED*
-- Log In to an existing User account
+- Log In to an existing User account _IN PROGRESS: bew_

 ### As a Logged In User I can...
 - Log Out